-June: A final report card containing a placement recommendation is issued on the last day of classes.
+June: A final report and placement recommendation for the following year is emailed on the last day of classes.

 Basic school supplies are available for purchase from a second party vendor.
 Parents may pay for supplies directly to this vendor.
 This payment provides supplies for your child for the school year and are dropped off at the school for the first day of the new school year.